-The city of Alexandria was founded by Alexander the Great in 333 B.C. and has a unique history quite different from many other cities in Egypt.
-When this famous Macedonian (the Greek state, not the former Yugoslav country) was en roue to visit the Oracle Temple of Amun at the Siwa oasis he stopped overnight at the village of "Re-qdt” (its Greek name is “Racotis”) between the Mediterranean Sea and the Lake of Mariott (its location today is the area of Tel Bab Sadrah or Karmouz).
-Alexander decided that this location was to be the spot where a great city would be built and charged one of his architects, Dinocratis, to build it.
+Alexandria was founded by Alexander the Great in 333 B.C. and has a unique history quite different from many other cities in Egypt.
+When this famous Macedonian (the Greek state, not the former Yugoslav country) was en route to visit the Oracle Temple of Amun at the Siwa oasis, he stopped overnight at the village of "Re-qdt" (its Greek name is "Racotis") between the Mediterranean Sea and the Lake of Mariott (its location today is the area of Tel Bab Sadrah or Karmouz).
+Alexander decided that this location would be where a great city would be built and charged one of his architects, Democrats, to make it.

-Alexander continued to Siwa to consult the oracle about his destiny and then left Egypt to fight the Persians in Asia.
-Sadly it is not known what the Oracle told Alexander, but it is generally believed that he was told he was to be a great leader.
-After his triumphal campaigns, Alexander the Great died in Babylon in 323 B.C. without ever seeing the city that bears his name; in fact, it was not until the reigns of Ptolemy I, (Soter "the Saviour"), and his successor Ptolemy II (Philadelphus) that the building of the city was completed and it became the main capital of the region.
+Alexander continued to Siwa to consult the oracle about his destiny and left Egypt to fight the Persians in Asia.
+Sadly, what the Oracle told Alexander is not known, but it is generally believed that he was told he was to be a great leader.
+After his triumphal campaigns, Alexander the Great died in Babylon in 323 B.C. without ever seeing the city that bears his name; in fact, it was not until the reigns of Ptolemy I (Soter "the Saviour") and his successor Ptolemy II (Philadelphus) that the building of the city was completed.
+It became the principal capital of the region.

-Alexander's architect Dinocratis planned the city in squares like a chessboard, with two main streets interlaced vertically and horizontally, extending from east to west as well as from north to south.
-Alexandria's initial design had five districts, each one named after a letter of the first five letters in the Greek Alphabet: A (Alpha); B (Beta); G (Gamma); D (Delta), and E (Epsilon).
-These five letters represent the initial letters of the text: "Alexander the king, the descendant of the gods, erected the city".
+Alexander's architect, Dinocratis, planned the city in squares like a chessboard, with two main streets interlaced vertically and horizontally, extending from east to west and north to south.
+Alexandria's initial design had five districts, each one named after a letter of the first five letters in the Greek Alphabet: A (Alpha), B (Beta), G (Gamma), D (Delta), and E (Epsilon).
+These five letters represent the initial letters of the text: "Alexander the king, the descendant of the gods, erected the city."

 - Alpha was the royal district where the royal palaces, the main temple, the museum, the libraries, and the gardens were built.